stared/stared.github.io/content/blog/2025/02/markdown-saves/index.md

 Markdown files are essentially plaintext with some extra syntax for common elements like sections, bullet points, or links.
 It deliberately doesn't provide precise control over display details like font selection[^html].
 Following [the rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power), I consider this limitation a feature.
 And as long as computers exist, we'll be able to read plaintext files.

 For personal notes, I use [Obsidian](https://obsidian.md/), a note-taking app I love and use daily.
+While it's a powerful tool with great plugins, what keeps me loyal is its simplicity - it stores everything in plain files.
+The lack of a proprietary format moat is precisely what makes it so compelling.

 For blogging, most [static site generators](https://jamstack.org/generators/) embrace Markdown.
 This very blog post is written in Markdown[^blog].